 You see, he was feeling a calling in a different direction.
 He saw what he called “crimes” playing out in the education industry that he was appalled by and wanted so desperately to play a different role and make lasting, positive changes.
 To do this, he needed to grow.

 We discussed many different scenarios.
 One of them was seeing this career through a little further.
-We found that, regardless of any promotion he could get, true passion would still be missing from his work.

 This is a question I’d like you to ask yourself, too.